 The Problem: Rising Executive Branch Intransigence and Declining Congressional Oversight Effectiveness

 The refusal of executive branch officials to comply with congressional subpoenas for documents and testimony has become commonplace.
 Indeed, recent experience suggests that congressional subpoenas of executive branch personnel are oftentimes meaningless and clearly not being enforced effectively in the face of determined obstruction.
 These declining congressional oversight, subpoena enforcement, and contempt enforcement capacities have been growing progressively worse over the past forty years.
 This situation is intolerable because Congress cannot perform its constitutional duties of oversight of the executive and judicial branches of government if it cannot obtain accurate information from them in timely fashion.
 Congress is the institution through which the people make their will known and attempt to control the national government.
 If Congress is prevented from conducting oversight effectively, the American people are therefore deprived of their right and ability to control their government.

 The Solution: Revive the Congressional Inherent Contempt Power

-Good Government Now (GGN) is recommending that the U.S. House of Representatives address the crisis in the declining effectiveness of congressional oversight of the executive branch that has been developing over the past four decades head on by adopting our proposed “Inherent Contempt Enforcement Rule.”
+Good Government Now (GGN) is recommending that the U.S. House of Representatives address the crisis in the declining effectiveness of congressional oversight of the executive branch that has been developing over the past four decades head on by adopting our proposed “Inherent Contempt Fines Rule.”